domenicofalco-zz/jquery-fullstickydiv/README.md

 sticky your div onScroll/onResize automatically (for fullpage website)

-see example and usage <http://www.jquery-fullstickydiv.com/>
+see example and usage here <http://www.jquery-fullstickydiv.com/>